wprender/cloudbreak-docs/docs/ui_account.md

  - Networks
  - Security Groups

-In the future the list of security scopes could be extended with new resources.
+> In the future the list of security scopes could be extended with new resources.

-#### Cloud platforms
+### Cloud platforms

-Under the `Cloud platforms` field you can see the supported cloud platforms and whether they are displayed on the UI.
+`Cloud platforms` table lists the supported cloud platforms by Cloudbreak.

-Admin users can even change the displayed Cloud platforms.
+**Administrator users can set the used (what will be available) cloud platforms for the group.**

-For example if only the Aws cloud platform is set to be displayed then under the `dashboard` header menu the `manage networks`, `manage resourcers`, `manage credentials`, `manage platforms` and under the `select a credential` header menu you can see only Aws related resourcers.
+**For example:** If the AWS cloud platform is the selected, only the AWS networks, resources, credentials and platforms to be displayed and can be created for every users in the account (also for the managed users).

-Supported Cloud platforms:
+#### Supported Cloud platforms:

- - Aws
+ - AWS
- - Azure rm
+ - Azure RM
  - GCP
- - Openstack
+ - OpenStack